substrait-io/substrait/site/docs/expressions/specialized_record_expressions.md

 #### Shortcut Behavior

-An if expression is expected to logically short-cicuit on a postive outcome.
+An if expression is expected to logically short-circuit on a positive outcome.
 This means that a skipped else/elseif expression cannot cause an error.
 For example, this should not actually throw an error despite the fact that the cast operation should fail.

 ```
 if 'value' = 'value' then 0